dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ![Alt text](/images/Hicars_II.jpg)

+A description of this research thrust overall

+---
-*The UTIG HiCARS II Airborne Radar Sounding System*
+###The UTIG HiCARS II Airborne Radar Sounding System

+Principle Collaborator(s):

+A Description of the Project

+---
-*Orbital Radar Sounders for the Study of Icy Moon*
+###Orbital Radar Sounders for the Study of Icy Moon

+Principle Collaborator(s):

+A Description of the Project

+---
 <a name="field_work"></a>

 ##Antarctic Field Work

 ![Alt text](/images/field.jpg)

+A description of this research thrust overall

+---
-*The ICECAP Project and Operation Ice Bridge*
+##The ICECAP Project and Operation Ice Bridge*

+Principle Collaborator(s):

+A Description of the Project

+---
-*The Geology of the Aurora Subglacial Basin*
+##The Geology of the Aurora Subglacial Basin*

+Principle Collaborator(s):

+A Description of the Project
+---